 - Mirror fun!
 Babies love mirrors, especially mirrors with fun friends hanging from them.

-A few more housekeeping items to help you on you road!
+A few more housekeeping items to help you on the road.

-- Bring a road atlas as back up insurance in case your GPS goes out.
-Getting lost with baby in the car should not be a thing.
+- Bring a road atlas as backup insurance in case your GPS goes out.
+Getting lost with a baby in the car should not be a thing.

-- Make sure the car road trip ready.
-Plenty of gas, oil changed, air in the tires, spare tire ready to go.
+- Make sure the car road-trip-ready.
+Plenty of gas, oil changed, the air in the tires, spare tire ready to go.
 Little things to give you peace of mind while you are on the road.

 - Snacks for you and your travel companions!
-Also a couple of bottle of waters or wine….just kidding….or am I?!
+Also a couple of bottles of water or wine….just kidding….or am I?!